 You will find kuttu ka atta (kuttu flour, buckwheat flour) in any Indian grocery store or online.

 Rajgira Atta – Rajgira is called amaranth in English.
-It is also a gluten-free grain and is available in Indian grocery stores or online.
+It is also a gluten-free grain available in Indian grocery stores or online.

 You can replace rajgira flour with water chestnut flour.

 Boiled Potatoes – Boiled and mashed potatoes help to bind the flour.